 This depends on how long you’ve taken off.
 A couple of weeks, just hop back in where you left off and add an extra week to the training phase you’re in.
 A couple months or more, go ahead and restart the program from the beginning.
 Keep this in mind.
 If you do have some issues that prevent you from being able to continue training three times a week, you can always maintain your current speed if you're farther along in the training by doing so just once a week.

 It depends.
-Sometimes, if you stay in the same brand of driver you may be able to continue to use the insert and screw provided with your previous order.
-In other cases, you’ll need a different insert and screw all together to have the correct fit.
-The quickest option is to check out the options on the product page to see if your option matches your new driver.
+The quickest way to find out is to check out the options on the product page to see if your option fit your new driver.
+We fit most adjustable drivers and as soon as new drivers come out we ensure we can be used with them.
 Or another option is to just shoot us an email at email@example.com.
 In your email, let us know your current driver make and model and your new driver’s make and model.
 We’ll find out what you need to do to fit your new setup and let you know.

 Visit our replacement items section HERE to find the item you need.